-To a link occupied by a segment of a nontrivial loop, we assign an ``electric polarization'' vector $\vec{E}$ of magnitude $(z-2)/2z$ pointing from the $A$ sublattice site of this link to its $B$ sublattice site.
-A link occupied by a dimer is assigned an electric polarization vector of magnitude $(z-1)/z$ pointing from the $A$ sublattice site of this link to its $B$ sublattice site.
-An empty link is assigned a polarization vector of magnitude $1/z$ pointing from its $B$ sublattice site to its $A$ sublattice site.
-Here, $z=4$ ($z=3$) is the coordination number of the square (honeycomb) lattice.
+To a link occupied by a segment of a nontrivial loop on any regular bipartite lattice with coordination number $z$, we assign an ``electric polarization'' vector $\vec{E}$ of magnitude $(z-2)/2z$ pointing from the $A$ sublattice site of this link to its $B$ sublattice site.
+Similarly, a link occupied by a dimer is assigned an electric polarization vector of magnitude $(z-1)/z$ pointing from the $A$ sublattice site of this link to its $B$ sublattice site.
+Finally, an empty link is assigned a polarization vector of magnitude $1/z$ pointing from its $B$ sublattice site to its $A$ sublattice site.
+Note that $z=3$ ($z=4$) for the honeycomb (square) lattice.
 With these assignments, the lattice divergence of the polarization vector is zero at each site in any valid fully-packed configuration.
+We write the divergence-free polarization field $\vec{E}$ as the lattice curl of a scalar field $H$ defined on sites of the triangular (square) lattice dual to the original honeycomb (square) lattice: $\vec{E} = \Delta \times H$.
+For a fully-packed dimer configuration without any nontrivial loops, this construction reduces to the usual definition of polarization fields and microscopic heights in the dimer model.

-We write the divergence-free polarization field $\vec{E}$ as the lattice curl of a scalar field $H$ defined on sites of the square (triangular) lattice dual to the original square (honeycomb) lattice: $\vec{E} = \Delta \times H$.
-For a a fully-packed configuration without any nontrivial loops, this construction reduces to the usual definition of polarization fields and microscopic heights in the dimer model.
 If a nontrivial loop is cut by deleting one link to produce an open string, the configuration of $H$ develops a half-vortex of vorticity $\gamma_r /2$ at each free end $r$ of this open string, where $\gamma_r = 1$ ($\gamma_r = -1$) for $A$ ($B$) sublattice sites.